 …browse to a successful result of the model or tool you want to overwrite the service with in the Results window, right-click it, and choose Share As > Geoprocessing Service.

 If the service you want to overwrite is something else, such as a geodata or geocode service…

 …browse to the item you want to overwrite the service with in ArcCatalog or the Catalog window, right-click it, and choose Share As Service.

 - In the Share as Service window, choose Overwrite an existing service and click Next.

 - Choose the ArcGIS Server connection you want to use from the Choose a connection drop-down list.
 If the server connection you want to use is not listed, you can create a new one by clicking Connect to ArcGIS Server .
-If you need help with this step, see About connecting to ArcGIS Server in ArcGIS Desktop.
+If you need help with this step, see Connect to ArcGIS Server from ArcGIS Desktop.

 - From the table list, choose the service you want to overwrite and click Next.

 - If your service has a map cache, click the Caching of the Service Editor to decide if you want to modify the cache automatically or manually:

 - If you select Update cache automatically, all existing tiles are disassociated from your service and become associated with an additional automatically generated service named <service>_<timestamp>.
 The update will then begin creating new tiles in a cache for the original service.
 This workflow is sufficient for most deployments.
 If you are concerned about clients experiencing downtime, you can enable on-demand caching on the Advanced Settings tab.